MapBBCode/mapbbcode.github.io/admin.md

 ## Configuring MapBBCode

 Most MapBBCode plugins allow for extending the library's functionality.
-It is made in two ways:
+It is done in two ways:

 ### Add-ons